nobodyme/blog/content/blog/feature-flagging/index.md

 ### The problem

-First thought was: can we store all of this in the DB, say when `flag-1` is turned on for `70%` of users?
-Each flag has an association with every user whether it is `on` or `off`?
+First idea:

-Sure, but what happens when we now want to,
+- Store everything in the DB, say when `flag-1` is turned on for `70%` of users,
-- Decrease it to `30%` for the same flag?
+- Each flag has an association with every user whether it is `on` or `off` for that user

-  Go through the entire list and update each user row so that it reflects the new change?
+Sure, but this doesn't scale,

-- Even worse, what happens when new users get added?
+- Changing 70% → 30% requires scanning/updating large user sets
-  Go through all your feature flags and the users list associated with each of them and update each value?
+- New users added, demand backfills across all existing flags to maintain the target percentage

 So, I quickly realised we needed a stateless solution since maintaining state is cumbersome in this case.
 However, with a stateless solution, we should ensure,